-Our key priority continues to be making sure that the most vulnerable people in our communities receive the support they need in these challenging times.
-This includes people currently in receipt of social care and health services and anyone who is identified as being at particular risk or has been advised to self isolate or shield.
+Our key priority continues to be making sure that the most vulnerable people in our communities receive the support they need.
+This includes people currently in receipt of social care and health services and anyone who is identified as being at particular risk or has been advised to self isolate.

 - Multi-agency Community Assistance Hubs (CAHs) have been set up in each locality as part of a co-ordinated response between ourselves, NHS Borders, the Third/Voluntary Sector and local Resilient Communities Groups.

-- The Hubs are also co-ordinating, alongside Resilient Communities Groups, the significant number of offers that have been received from people and organisations willing to play their part and volunteer their support.
+- The Hubs are also co-ordinating, alongside Resilient Communities Groups, the support that is being provided by people and organisations willing to play their part and volunteer their support.

 Support for people needing a social care and health service